vmchale/jacinda/README.md

 # Documentation

-The manpages include various builtins and a syntax reference.
+The manpages document the builtins and a syntax reference.

 # Further Advantages